Not accepting applications at this time

 - Purchase of data, research materials, research-related software and/or specialized equipment.

-The application packet for field research and research travel must include:
+The application packet for field research must include:

 - A 3-page proposal describing the proposed research, its relation to the dissertation, the methods for conducting the research (i.e. archival, quantitative, surveys, participant observer, secondary, and published primary sources, interviews, experimental, etc.), and a timeline.